wassim31/wassim31/README.md

 i admire the object oriented paradigm and entreprise level software too and Java is my favorite modern programming language.

 I see myself as a student more than anything else.
 I will be a student for the rest of my life.
-As a student I am willing to learn how to do anything necessary to be the best in whatever task you give me.
-I do not know everything but I am willing to learn anything and learn it quickly.
+As a student I am willing to learn how to do anything necessary to be the best in whatever situation.
+I do not know everything but I am willing to learn anything.

 ## My Github stats
 <p align='center'>